 Standards, Certifications & Labels

-The ANSI/BIFMA (Business and Institutional Furniture Manufacturer's Association) e3 Furniture Sustainability Standard is a voluntary standard that aims to provide a transparent, measurable, consensus-based and mulit-attribute standard to evaluate the sustainability attributes of business and institutional furniture products.
-Third-party certifiers conduct independent reviews to confer the "level®" certification on furniture products meeting the standard.
-This certification enables retailers to make informed choices about commercial furniture; certified products are available on the website.
+The level® brand identifies products certified to the ANSI/BIFMA (Business and Institutional Furniture Manufacturer's Association) e3 Furniture Sustainability Standard.
+This voluntary standard aims to provide a transparent, consensus-based, multi-attribute standard to evaluate the sustainability attributes of furniture products.
+Third-party certifiers conduct independent reviews to confer the level® certification on furniture products meeting the standard.
+This certification enables retailers to make informed choices about commercial furniture.
+Certified products are listed on the website.

 Raw materials, manufacturing, transportation, end of life

-The level sustainability standard is divided into four basic elements: materials, energy and atmosphere, human and ecosystem health, and social responsibility.
-Within each of the four sections, credits can be acquired based on a product's adherence to, or achievements beyond the requirements.
-The level brand identifies a product that has been vetted by an independent third party certifier.
+The level® brand identifies a product that has been vetted by an independent third party certifier.
 A rating of 1, 2, or 3 indicates which threshold of certification it has achieved, with level 3 certification being the highest (similar to a platinum ranking in the LEED rating system).
-ANSI.BIFMA has also published a Chemicals of Concern list with over 500 chemicals that manufacturers and retailers should be aware of.

 Manufacturers submit products for certification.
-The data required of them is primarily documentation and process audit data.
+The data required is primarily documentation and process audit data.
 The type of data varies based on the specific credit requirements but falls into the four categories: materials, energy and atmosphere, human and ecosystem health, and social responsibility.
-In materials for example, the prerequisite is that a design for environment (DFE) program must be in place, followed by an assessment of a variety of component parts.
+In materials, for example, the prerequisite is that a design for environment (DfE) program must be in place, followed by an assessment of a variety of component parts.
 There are rewards for reporting and eventually reducing or eliminating chemicals on the list from finished products and manufacturing processes.

 Re-assessment is required every 3 years unless a material or process change is implemented sooner that could impact conformance.
 Level certification requires annual surveillance audits.